danielplatt/kreuzer-skarke-ML/README.md

 ### Tensorboard Visualization

 Tensorborad visualizations are supported for training/validation loss and accuracy.
 All the runs are stored under ```data/runs/tensorboard```.

-Use below command to launch tensorboard.
+Use below command to launch tensorboard:

 ```tensorboard --logdir=data/runs/tensorboard --port=9009```